pingcap/docs-tidb-operator/en/deploy-on-alibaba-cloud.md

 ### Configure TiDB Operator

-You can set variables in `terraform.tfvars` to configure TiDB Operator.
-Most configuration items can be modified after understanding the semantics based on the comments of the `variable`.
+You can set the variables in `terraform.tfvars` to configure TiDB Operator.
+Most configuration items can be modified after you understand the semantics based on the comments of the `variable`.
 Note that the `operator_helm_values` configuration item can provide a customized `values.yaml` configuration file for TiDB Operator.
 For example:

 - Set `operator_helm_values` in `terraform.tfvars`: